ansergeyg/my_notes/package_dependency_management_issues.md

 ----------------------------------------------
 If the manifest and repository location has changed for one of your packages and you changed composer.json file

-be sure to run composer udpate severl times (with or without clearing composer cache).
+be sure to run composer udpate several times (with or without clearing composer cache).
 Because You may face inconsistencies at this point.

+Even though composer may show you that it was installing your package, the package may not be there.

 How to make sure that your package is still working with composer?